ibm-apiconnect/api-discovery-otel-collector/Nginx-README.md

 This module helps configuring the nginx.conf to use different variables to customize the traces that can be sent to Discovery service.
 See here for a full list of [module-directives](https://docs.nginx.com/nginx/admin-guide/dynamic-modules/opentelemetry/#module-directives) configurations which can be set in the nginx config and used to explitly give some trace parameter values.

-The datasource name of the APIs collected through this integration will be named after the attribute [otel_service_name](https://docs.nginx.com/nginx/admin-guide/dynamic-modules/opentelemetry/#otel_service_name) or a custom trace attribute [otel_span_attr](https://docs.nginx.com/nginx/admin-guide/dynamic-modules/opentelemetry/#otel_span_attr) which can be used to set datasource name via `ibm-api-discovery-datasource.name`
+The datasource name of the APIs collected through this integration will be named after the attribute [otel_service_name](https://docs.nginx.com/nginx/admin-guide/dynamic-modules/opentelemetry/#otel_service_name) or alternatively a custom trace attribute [otel_span_attr](https://docs.nginx.com/nginx/admin-guide/dynamic-modules/opentelemetry/#otel_span_attr) which can be used to set datasource name via `ibm-api-discovery-datasource.name`

 Below is an example of nginx config when using this module